 The Chair will convene a formal grievance hearing within twenty (20) working days of the first meeting of the Committee on the case.
 The grievant shall be heard first and afforded ample time to frame the issue or issues, present any relevant testimony or evidence, question the appropriate University administrator(s) or faculty member(s), and request appropriate relief.
-Upon the conclusion of the grievant's presentation, the representative(s) of the University or faculty member(s).
+Upon the conclusion of the grievant's presentation, the representative(s) of the University or faculty member(s) shall have the same opportunity to present the case of the University or faculty member(s).
 Immediately following this, the grievant will be granted the opportunity to rebut the presentation of the University administrator(s) or faculty member(s).
 The administrator(s) or faculty member(s) may then rebut the issues raised by the grievant in rebuttal.
 It is expected that this hearing will proceed as quickly as is reasonably possible.